WES is proud to host the 2023 Rainbow Families Conference! Click here to learn more.

 A Diverse Student Body

-• 25% of students have foreign citizenship or are first-generation US citizens
+• 25% have foreign citizenship or are first-generation US citizens

-• 10+ religious backgrounds including agnostic families and families with no religious affiliation
+• Come from more than ten religious backgrounds as well as agnostic families and families with no religious affiliation

 Faculty & Staff